intelowlproject/IntelOwl/docs/source/Usage.md

 #### Connectors customization

 Connectors being optional are `enabled` by default.
-You can disable them by changing the configuration values inside `configuration/connector_config.json`.
-This file is mounted as a docker volume, so you won't need to rebuild the image.
+You can disable them or create new connectors based on already existing modules by changing the configuration values inside `/admin/connectors_manager/connectorreport/`.

 The following are all the keys that you can change without touching the source code:

+- `name`: _same as analyzers_
+- `description`: _same as analyzers_
+- `python_module`: _same as analyzers_
-- `disabled`: _similar to analyzers_
+- `disabled`: _same as analyzers_
+- `config`:
-- `soft_time_limit`: _similar to analyzers_
+  - `queue`: _same as analyzers_
-- `queue`: _similar to analyzers_
+  - `soft_time_limit`: _same as analyzers_

 - `maximum_tlp` (default `WHITE`, choices `WHITE`, `GREEN`, `AMBER`, `RED`): specify the maximum TLP of the analysis up to which the connector is allowed to run. (e.g. if `maximum_tlp` is `GREEN`, it would run for analysis with TLPs `WHITE` and `GREEN`).
 To learn more about TLPs see [TLP Support](./Usage.md#tlp-support).
+- `run_on_failure` (default: `true`): if they can be run even if the job has status `reported_with_fails`

 <div class="admonition warning">
 <p class="admonition-title">Warning</p>
-Changing other keys can break an analyzer or connector.
+Changing other keys can break a connector.
 In that case, you should think about duplicating the configuration entry or python module with your changes.
 </div>

+### Visualizers

+Visualizers are designed to run after the analyzers and the connectors.
+The visualizer add logic after the computations, allowing to show the final result in a different way than merely the list of reports.

+Each visualizer must define a set of analyzers and connectors as requirement: in fact the visualizers can not be chosen during the scan but every single visualizer that it is configured and that has its requirements satisfied will be executed.

+#### Visualizers customization
+You can disable them or create new visualizers based on already existing modules by changing the configuration values inside `/admin/visualizers_manager/visualizerreport/`.

+The following are all the keys that you can change without touching the source code:

+- `name`: _same as analyzers_
+- `description`: _same as analyzers_
+- `python_module`: _same as analyzers_
+- `disabled`: _same as analyzers_
+- `config`:
+  - `queue`: _same as analyzers_
+  - `soft_time_limit`: _same as analyzers_
+- `analyzers`: List of analyzers that must be executed
+- `connectors`: List of connectors that must be executed

 ### Managing Analyzers and Connectors